What Is Social Security Disability Insurance?

 SSI vs. SSDI

-If you are not eligible for SSDI due to the work credit requirement, you might still be eligible for Supplemental Security Income (SSI).
+If you are not eligible for SSDI, you might still be eligible for Supplemental Security Income (SSI).

-SSI is a federal program that is designed to help people with disabilities who have very little or no income but do not meet requirements for SSDI.
-Monthly payments are given to people to help them pay for basic needs such as clothing, food and shelter.
+SSI is a federal program that helps people with disabilities who have very little or no income but do not meet the requirements for SSDI.
+Monthly payments go toward basic needs such as clothing, food, and shelter.

 How To Apply for Social Security Disability Insurance Benefits

-Applying for SSDI benefits is a relatively straightforward process, but it is important to be exceptionally prepared beforehand; otherwise, it can become unnecessarily complicated.
+SSDI benefit applications are relatively straightforward, but it is important to prepare.
+Otherwise, it can become unnecessarily complicated.
 Here is what you need to know about your SSDI benefits application.

 Step 1: Gather Appropriate Information

-Before you fill out the SSDI benefits application, you will need to gather all pertinent information.
+You should collect all the details you need before you fill out the SSDI benefits application.
 Here is a list of some of the most common elements you should have on hand when you are sitting down to apply for SSDI benefits:

 • A list of your diagnosed medical conditions

-• List of medication or treatments you have been prescribed and the medical professional who prescribed them
+• List of medication or treatments and the medical professional who prescribed them

 • Information about your vocational training and education level